bartvermijlen/wm-typescript-challenge/user-stories/dark-mode.md

 ```
 As a user
-Dark mode is support on the website
+Dark mode is supported on the website
 So I can browse the website both in light and dark mode based on my browser preferences
 ```